-As we continue planning for the 2021-22 school year, we have some important updates to share regarding the WLWV Online Academy (WKOA) for next school year.
-Enrolling in the Online Academy is not a full-year committment.
-Students who wish to transition back into the classroom will create a transition plan with their assigned teacher-librarian and school principal.
+As we continue planning for the 2022-23 school year, we have some important updates to share regarding the WLWV Online Academy (WKOA) for next school year.
+While enrolling in the Online Academy is not a full-year commitment, middle school and high school students who wish to transition back into the classroom can only do so at semester breaks.

 WLWV K12 Online Academy Based Within Each School

 Unlike some online charter programs or schools that are separated from their school district, our model is uniquely integrated within each of our neighborhood schools.
 This advantage allows our students to still stay involved with their neighborhood friends, school activities, field trips, principal and office staff, school counselor, library, theatre program, athletic program, district art shows and a variety of events and resources while learning from home.
 Your child remains a student of their local school in the WLWV school district and we remain committed to their success.